mmizrahi93/final-project-front/README.md

 <h2>Overview</h2>

 Used React, React Router, React Context, and Heroku.
+Connecting to me Flask backend.
 People can go on this app to either recommend a show or documentary or find their next one to watch.

 <h2>App Link</h2>